-Tag Attributes Description dicalay The display element describes one display. display namo The logical name of the display. name Depresented This value is not taken in consideration.
-Use MicroEi application priority Deprecated.
+Tag Attributes Description

+dicalay The display element describes one display.

+display The logical name of the display.

+name

+priority Deprecated.
 This value is not taken in consideration.
-Use MicroEj application launcher option instead. default Deprecated.
-This value is not taken in consideration. fonts The list of system fonts.
+Use MicroEj application

+priority launcher option instead.

+default Deprecated.
+This value is not taken in consideration.

+fonts The list of system fonts.
 The system fonts are available for all displays.

-C A system font. font file The font file path.
-The path may be absolute or relative to the XML file. range A font generic range. runge name The generic range name (LATIN, HAN, etc.) Optional.
-Defines one or several sub parts of the generic range. sections "1": add only part 1 of the range "1-5": add parts 1 to 5 "1,5": add parts 1 and 5 These combinations are allowed: "1,5,6-8" add parts 1, 5, and 6 through 8 By default, all range parts are embedded. customrange A font-specific range. customir ange start UTF16 value of the very first character to embed. end UTF16 value of the very last character to embed.
+font A system font.

+TOTIL file The font file path.
+The path may be absolute or relative to the XML file.

+range A font generic range.

+range The generic range name (LATIN, HAN, etc.)

+name Ontional Defines and ar soveral sub-parts of the generic range

+sections Optional.
+Defines one or several sub parts of the generic range.
+"1": add only part 1 of the range

+"1-5": add parts 1 to 5

+"1,5": add parts 1 to 5

+These combinations are allowed:

+"1,5,6-8" add parts 1, 5, and 6 through 8

+By default, all range parts are embedded.
+A font-specific range.

+customrange , ,

+start UTF16 value of the very first character to embed.

+UTF16 value of the very last character to embed.

+end ·